miningwolf/docs/docs/wolfbuk/io/wolfscript/event/entity/EntityDamageByEntityEvent.md

 ##### <a id='damage'></a>public   property __Damage__

-_Get: Gets the original damage for the specified modifier, as defined at this event's construction.<br>Set: This method exists for legacy reasons to provide backwards compatibility.
-It will not exist at runtime and should not be used under any circumstances._
+_Get: Gets the raw amount of damage caused by the event<br>Set: Sets the raw amount of damage caused by the event. <p> For compatibility this also recalculates the modifiers and scales them by the difference between the modifier for the previous damage value and the new one._

 Get | Description
 --- | ---
-`double` | the (rounded) damage /
+`double` | The raw amount of damage caused by the event
-    @Deprecated
-    public int _INVALID_getDamage() {
-        return NumberConversions.ceil(getDamage());
-    }

-    /** Sets the raw amount of damage caused by the event. <p> For compatibility this also recalculates the modifiers and scales them by the difference between the modifier for the previous damage value and the new one.

 Set | Type | Description
 --- | --- | ---